obsproject/obs-studio/docs/sphinx/reference-libobs-graphics-graphics.rst

    careful to always try and match the formats correctly, otherwise textures can fail to be created or rendered.

+   All modifiers passed in the modifiers array must be equal.
+Passing different modifiers for each plane is unsupported.

    :param width:        Width of the texture
    :param height:       Height of the texture
    :param drm_format:   DRM format of the DMA-BUF buffer